nektro/skarn/README.md

 ### Themes
 Skarn supports custom themes through use of the `"themes"` property in your `config.json` to identify a folder or list of folders to overwrite any of the handlebars template files.
 The location to place themes is at `~/.config/skarn/themes/{THEME_ID}/`

+### Announcements
+Using the `"announce_webhook_url"` property you can create an announcements channel that will display status updates to requests.
+See https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks for more info on how to setup Discord Webhooks and get the URL.

 ### Deployment
 By signing in with GitHub, you can download pre-built binaries from the *Artifacts* tab of https://circleci.com/gh/nektro/skarn.